Nutlope/roomGPT/README.md

 # Todos v1

-- [ ] Play around with the prompt to optimize it based on levelsio prompt
 - [ ] Make GitHub repo OSS, tweet about it, and add tweet to homepage after launching

 # [roomGPT.io](https://roomGPT.io)